redtachyons/omniauth-citrix/README.md

 `OmniAuth::Strategies::Citrix` is simply a Rack middleware.
 Read the OmniAuth docs for detailed instructions: <https://github.com/intridea/omniauth>.

+First, create a new application at https://developer.citrixonline.com/user/me/apps.
+Your callback URL must be something like `https://example.com/auth/citrix/callback`.
+For development you can use `http://127.0.0.1:3000/auth/citrix`.

-Here's a quick example, adding the middleware to a Rails app in `config/initializers/omniauth.rb`:
+Here's a quick example, adding the middleware to a Rails app in `config/initializers/omniauth.rb`.
+This example assumes you're exporting your credentials as environment variables.

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do